caarlos0/dotfiles.zsh/README.md

 - `git`: to clone the repo
 - `curl`: to download some stuff
 - `tar`: to extract downloaded stuff
-- `zsh`: to actually run the dotfiles
+- `fish`: to actually run the dotfiles
 - `sudo`: some configs may need that

 ### Install